Robi04/OMPManageBankTransactions/README.md

 | 75%   | 749.000000     | 750.000000          | 3449.70500 | -1.757232e+06 |
 | max   | 999.000000     | 999.000000          | 15566.1800 | 1.980400e+06  |

-### Parcours

-- Je n'avais pas eu le temps de finir mon plan de dév, j'ai donc commencé à développer mon programme en séquentiel.

-1. Lecture csv
+### What I achieved in 3 hours

+- First I tried to plan how I'd develop that on a piece of paper.
+I had the big ideas on how to do it but because of a lack of time I decided to develop and think about the conception at the same time (multi-threading work I guess).

+1. Read the CSV
-2. Traitement
+2. Processing and analysis
-3. Affichage
-4. Transfo code seq en parra
+3. Display of the result
+4. Translate from a sequential program to a multi-threading program (using omp)
 5. Benchmark

-### Benchmark :
+### Benchmarks :

 <img src="./benchParra.png"></img>
-Voici les résultats obtenu je pense qu'il y a un petit soucis de sync quelque part mais le code en séquentiel prenanit plusieurs minutes mais n'arrivait pas à terminus

-### Ce que je n'ai pas pu faire
+Here's the rsults i found.
+I think there might be a little problem with the sync somewhere.
+But I still have a really good accuracy
+We can also check the time it took, knowing that in sequential this took +5 minutes

+### What I couldn't do

-- std : Elle est présente mais foireuse
+- std : It's there but only physically
-- Médiane : pas faite du tout
+- Median : No time to do it
-- Quartile : pas faite du tout
+- Quartile : Same as median

-### Fichier présents :
+### Files :

-main.cpp -> Programme qui tourne en parralèle main_seq.cpp -> Programme qui tourne en séquentiel
+main.cpp -> Use of Multi-Threading
+main_seq.cpp -> Basic sequential program